-Landing at the airport I could see that it had been raining, but luckily it had stopped by the time the little open air shuttle bus was ready to go to the baggage area.
+Landing at Samui airport I could see that it had been raining, but luckily it had stopped by the time the little open air shuttle bus came to pick us up and was ready to go to the baggage area.

 The bus ride across the tarmac was pretty short and as we had no checked bags we headed straight for the taxis parked outside.